grafana/beyla/docs/sources/profiling.md

 To profile a Beyla instrumented application do the following:

-1. Run the auto-instrumentation tool with the `PROFILE_PORT` variable set, e.g. 6060.
+1. Run the auto-instrumentation tool with the `BEYLA_PROFILE_PORT` variable set, e.g. 6060.
 2. Download the required profiles:

    ```sh